lusend/website/src/pages/home.md

   subtitle = 'Rwanda, G5',
   truncate = false
 %}
-The opportunity for growth and community with other likeminded individuals was lifechanging and altered my behavior when I got back onto campus.
+The opportunity for growth and community with other like-minded individuals was life-changing and altered my behavior when I got back onto campus.
 The people of Rwanda showed me more about what it means to be a follower of God than I had seen in my life before, my whole world and future changed forever.
 {% endtestimonial %}

 {% action actions,